What is Lewy body dementia?

-- Extreme confusion – this includes slurring words or having long pauses during speech, forgetting what a task is while its being performed, sudden changes in emotion including sudden agitation, and incoherent speech.
+- This includes slurring words or having long pauses during speech, forgetting what a task is while it's being performed, sudden changes in emotion including sudden agitation, and incoherent speech.

-- Difficulties judging distance – this includes having trouble perceiving the distance between two objects and can often result in trips or falls.
+- This includes having trouble perceiving the distance between two objects and can often result in trips or falls.

-In order to make an official diagnosis, however, there must be a least two of the following fundamental symptoms present:
+In order to officially diagnose Lewy body dementia, there must be a least two of the following fundamental symptoms present:

-- Parkinsonism – this involves tremors, muscle rigidity and stiffness similar to that seen in Parkinson’s disease.
+Parkinsonism – this involves tremors and a movement disorder that results in muscle rigidity and stiffness similar to that seen in Parkinson's disease.